TheThingsNetwork/lorawan-stack/doc/gettingstarted.md

 ```

 This will create a LoRaWAN 1.0.2 end device `dev1` in application `app1`.
 The end device should now be able to join the private network.

+>Note: All returned keys are base64 encoded.
+Also, the `AppEUI` is returned as `join_eui` (V3 uses LoRaWAN 1.1 terminology).

+>Hint: You can also pass `--with-root-keys` to have root keys generated.

 It is also possible to register an ABP activated device using the `--abp` flag as follows: